Japanese Vintage Sosaku Kokeshi by Nozawa Kaoru

 Condition: Excellent condition means that the piece has minor flaws from age and use.

-Additional Information: The only information on record is that Nozawa, Kaoru was born in 1930-.
+Additional Information: The only record information is that Nozawa, Kaoru was born in 1930-.
 She recently won an award at the 65th All Japan Kokeshi Competition.
 Historically, the Japanese have been very modest people.
-Japanese artists, in particular, felt their work spoke for them, and so for centuries, creative efforts by many artists, with the exception of woodblock prints, were unsigned, yet were easily recognized by the public through a specific style and the artists’ unique personalities.
+Japanese artists, in particular, felt their work spoke for them, and so for centuries, creative efforts by many artists, except woodblock prints, were unsigned, yet were easily recognized by the public through a specific style and the artists’ unique personalities.
 As collectors, we felt it was most important to represent all Traditional and Sosaku Kokeshi, whether or not there is a written account of this artist’s life.